bootdotdev/blog/content/news/go-project-gopher-gang-announcement.md

   - "news"
 ---

-We’re super excited to bring you our next learning track: [Gopher Gang](https://boot.dev/dashboard/courses/golang-track).
+We're super excited to bring you our next learning track: [Gopher Gang](https://boot.dev/dashboard/courses/golang-track).

 We released our [Python Track](https://boot.dev/learn/learn-python) and [Data Structures & Algorithms Track](https://boot.dev/learn-data-structures-algorithms/) last month, and after such a positive response, we felt we had to do the same with our Golang course content.